bobanilic/chromeos-installer/README.md

 # Chrome OS Setup Script

 This repository contains a PowerShell script designed to automate the installation and setup of Chrome OS on Windows environments.
-The script bundles necessary components like MinGW, `bash`, and `tar` to ensure a smooth and hassle-free installation process for Chrome OS development or testing on Windows.
+The script bundles necessary components like Cygwin, `bash`, and `tar` to ensure a smooth and hassle-free installation process for Chrome OS development or testing on Windows.

 ## Features:
 - Automates the installation of Chrome OS components.